rahsunk/taskmate/context/design/concepts/ScheduleGenerator/testing.md/steps/response.95b88f1b.md

       if (!existingSchedule) {
         return { error: `Schedule with ID '${targetScheduleId}' not found.` };
       }

-      // Increment the timestamp of the *existing* configuration schedule
-      // This ensures that subsequent calls to generateSchedule from the same base schedule
-      // will produce output schedules with progressively higher timestamps. const newTimestamp = existingSchedule.timestamp + 1;
-      await this.schedules.updateOne(
-        { _id: targetScheduleId },
-        { $set: { timestamp: newTimestamp } },
-      );

       const eventsData = await this.events.find({
         schedulePointer: targetScheduleId,